-DCA is uniquely structured relative to consumer protection agencies across the country, as multiple entities may exist in other states to provide similar and like services for consumers.

-The General Assembly passed Act No. 45 (2023), a bill related to motor vehicle sales contract closing fees to specify the way DCA is to provide enforcement measures.
-Complaints of government overreach, onerous DCA inspection practices, and hostility towards the motor vehicle industry, prompted legislative action.
-The bill was signed by the Governor May 16, 2023.
+- DCA is uniquely structured relative to consumer protection agencies across the country, as multiple entities may exist in other states to provide similar and like services for consumers. - The General Assembly passed Act No. 45 (2023); a bill related to motor vehicle sales contract closing fees to specify the way DCA is to provide enforcement measures.
+The bill was signed by the Governor May 16, 2023. - 3.
 DCA's industry specific statutes permit the agency to retain revenue generated by fees and fines (e.g., licensing fees, registration fees, violation fines, etc.).
 The retainment of these funds is meant to create a self-sustaining finance model for these programs.
-DCA is not permitted to adjust fees and fines unilaterally; the agency requires approval from the General Assembly.

-In 2023, the agency's operating expenses totaled \$1,039,276, of which \$263,543, or 25%, was spent on expert witnesses and consultants.
+DCA is not permitted to adjust fees and fines unilaterally; the agency requires approval from the General Assembly. - 4.
+In 2023, the agency's operating expenses totaled \$1,039,276, of which \$263,543, or 25%, was spent on expert witnesses and consultants. - 5.
 From FY2019 to FY2023, DCA staff visited 33 of the state's 46 counties.
-County visits are largely contingent upon agency resources, consumer requests for presentations, and DCA participation in local events.

-DCA's partnership with the Department of Corrections has provided inmates scheduled for community reentry access to consumer education opportunities (e.g., credit reports, identity theft remediation, etc.).
+County visits are largely contingent upon agency resources, consumer requests for presentations, and DCA participation in local events. - 6.
+DCA's partnership with the Department of Corrections provides inmates scheduled for community reentry, access to consumer education opportunities. (e.g., credit reports, identity theft remediation, etc.). - 7.
 Most consumer complaints are captured in the following categories: vehicles, real estate, and contractors.
 In FY2023, the agency received 1,051 vehicle complaints, 772 real estate complaints, and 483 contractor complaints.

-DCA regulates 12 specific industries and has regulatory authority for Consumer Credit Sellers, Consumer Lenders, Consumer Lessors, and Rent-to-own.
-Six of these industries are required to provide DCA's name and contact information in contracts or other forms of notification to a consumer.

-Homeowner associations (HOA) are not required to register with DCA or any other state or local agency.
-Since there is no registration requirement, the number of HOAs operating in the state is unknown.

-DCA is governed by a nine-member Commission and currently has four vacancies and four members serving expired terms.
-Members serving expired terms may continue to serve until they are reappointed or replaced.
+- DCA regulates 12 industries and has regulatory authority for Consumer Credit Sellers, Consumer Lenders, Consumer Lessors, and Rent-to-Own.
+Six of these industries are required to provide DCA's name and contact information in contracts or other forms of notification to a consumer. - 9.
+Homeowner associations (HOA) are not required to register with DCA, or any other state or local agency.
+Since there is no registration requirement, the number of HOAs operating in the state is unknown. - 10.
+DCA is governed by a nine-member board and currently has four vacancies and four members serving expired terms.
+Members serving expired terms may continue to serve until they are reappointed or replaced. - 11.
 DCA's Council of Advisors on Consumer Credit has five vacancies and 11 active members serving expired terms.
-Members serving expired terms may continue to serve until they are reappointed or replaced.
+Members serving expired terms may continue to serve until they are reappointed or replaced. - 12.
 DCA employs a risked-based system to determine which licensed businesses to visit.
-This system is in place due to limited agency resources (e.g., staff, funding, etc.).

-DCA does not include recommendations or opinions in an executive summary to contextualize data provided in the Mortgage Log Data Report, State of Credit Report, and Homeowners Association Complaint Report.
+This system is in place due to limited agency resources (e.g., staff, funding, etc.). - DCA does not include recommendations or opinions in an executive summary to contextualize data provided in the Mortgage Log Data Report, State of Credit Report, and Homeowners Association Complaint Report. - 14.
 DCA is statutorily required to collect HOA consumer complaint data and report this information to the public, Governor, and General Assembly on an annual basis.
-DCA does not regulate HOAs, administer the South Carolina Homeowners Association Act (HOA Act), nor enforce the HOA Act, but does provide voluntary mediation to assist with dispute resolution.
+DCA does not regulate HOAs, administer the South Carolina Homeowners Association Act (HOA Act), or enforce the HOA Act, but does provide voluntary mediation to assist with dispute resolution.

-In 1982, the General Assembly passed the Consumer Protection Code Revision Act, which requires creditors charging an Annual Percentage Rate greater than 18% to file a Maximum Rate Schedule with DCA.
-In some cases, this reporting requirement has not prevented creditors from setting interest rates as high as 850%, a rate considered predatory by DCA.
+15. In 1982, the General Assembly passed the Consumer Protection Code Revision Act which requires creditors charging an Annual Percentage Rate greater than 18% file a Maximum Rate Schedule with DCA.
+This reporting has not prevented creditors, in some cases, from setting interest rates at 850%; a rate considered predatory by DCA.